hybridseek/TradingPlatform/README.md

 ---

 ## ✅ Why Choose Our Source Code?
-- **Comprehensive Solution** – Fully functional trading platform with essential features.
+- **Comprehensive Solution** – A fully functional trading platform with essential features.
 - **Easy Customization** – Modular and well-documented code for easy customization.
 - **Scalable Architecture** – Built to handle a growing user base and high transaction volumes.